strvcom/dbt-workshop/_sources/chapters/05/python.md

    2. Take a look at the created table `dbt_ml.customer_registration_prediction`
    3. Then run the python script itself `fal run`
    4. Now you can take a look at the table again.
-2. [BONUS] Add staging ml folder and incorporate all the way up into dim so you manager can see it in his dashboard!
+2. [BONUS] Add staging ml folder and incorporate all the way up into `customers` table so you manager can see it in his dashboard!